mzdv/guess-the-hat-size/README.md

 To make it more fun, the guessing game is called 'Guess the Hat size'.
 The owner of the smart contract produces a number that has to be guessed by the player.
+This number is the fictive 'hat size' that is being guessed.
+Too small hat and your head will hurt, but too big of a hat and you won't be able to wear it properly.

 The player pays a small fee of at least 0.01 ETH to play.
 If the player guesses, the contract transfers 80% of the contract value + 100 HST (Hat Size Tokens).
 If the player doesn't guess the number, nothing happens and no money is returned.